-I have 49 fans: Become a Fan.
+I have 68 fans: Become a Fan.
 You'll get emails whenever I post articles on OpEdNews

-Author of the New York Times and international bestsellers, The Best Democracy Money Can Buy and Armed Madhouse, Palast is Patron of the Trinity College Philosophical Society, an honor previously held by Jonathan Swift and Oscar Wilde.
+Greg Palast’s investigative reports appear in Rolling Stone, the Guardian and on BBC Television.
+His latest film, The Best Democracy Money Can Buy, on how Donald Trump stole the 2016 election, is available on Amazon.
+Palast is Patron of the Trinity College Philosophical Society, an honor previously held by Jonathan Swift and Oscar Wilde.

 Palast turned his skills to journalism after two decades as a top investigator of corporate fraud and racketeering.
 Palast's reports appear on BBC's Newsnight and in Britain's Guardian, Rolling Stone and Harper's.